eristemena/Udacity-Popular-Movies/README.md

 ## How To Install

 This project uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

+This app uses [The Movie Database API](https://www.themoviedb.org/documentation/api) to retrieve movies.
+You must register and get your own API key and paste it to YOUR_API_KEY_HERE in res/value/strings.xml.